CodingWithRuslan/MERN-Stack-app/README.md

 step 14 & Authentication step 1:

-         implement authentication (using JSON web tokens), within the MERN stack
+         implement authentication (using JSON web tokens), within the MERN stack.

+step 15 & Authentication step 2:

+         make a user controller & model, and set up some routes for authentication.